RaisanenMarkus/csharp/docs/part5/part5-2.md

 Paul, age: 35
 ```

-A Person now has two methods called **GrowOlder**.
+A Person class now has two methods called **GrowOlder()**.
 Which one is executed debends on the amount of parameters given.

-We can also modify the program so, that the method without parameters is implemented using the method **GrowOlder(int years)**:
+We can also modify the program so that the method without parameters is implemented using the method **GrowOlder(int years)**:

 ```cs
 public void GrowOlder()